Goal Tracking With MCP: The Future of Productivity

 What is Model Context Protocol in plain English?

-For a non-technical user, the experience is simple.
-You sign in to your goal tracker once and connect it to Claude Desktop, ChatGPT, Cursor, or any MCP-capable client.
-From that moment on, your AI assistant can see your goals, suggest milestones, log progress, and run your weekly reflection without you ever opening the goal tracker app.
-That shift, from chat to agent, is the heart of why MCP for productivity matters.
+The experience is simple: you sign in to your goal tracker once and connect it to Claude Desktop or Claude Code.
+From that moment on, Claude can see your goals, suggest milestones, log progress, and run your weekly reflection without you ever opening the goal tracker.
+That shift — from chatting to actually doing — is why MCP for productivity matters.

 Why is goal tracking the killer use case for MCP?